klingtnet/master-slides/slides.md

 - encoded as 7-bit $\rightarrow$ 128 pitches and $\approx{}10$ octaves
 - chromatic western music scale 12 pitches per octave
-- ratio between pitches $2^{1/12}$
+- ratio between pitches $2^{1/12}\approx{}1.05946$
 - octave interval is equivalent to a doubling/halving in frequency
 - frequencies for each pitch derived from reference pitch
-- Concert A MIDI note 60 default tuning 440 Hz
+- default tuning relative to MIDI note 60 (Concert A) 440 Hz

 ---
 # Open Sound Control (OSC)

 - invented by *UC Berkeley Center for New Music and Audio Technology* in 2009
-- open, transport-independent, message-based protocol, high-resolution types >=32-bit int/float
+- open, transport-independent, message-based protocol, symbolic and high-resolution data types 32-bit and 64-bit int/float
 - "high-speed network replacement for MIDI" (UDP as transport-layer)
 - not limited to musical control information
-- URL-style address scheme for control mappings, e.g. `/filter/1/cutoff`
+- URL-style address scheme for control mappings (supports pattern-matching), e.g. `/osc/[1-4]/phase`

 ---
 # Synthesizer Fundamentals

+- Oscillator is fundamental building block
-- Oscillator outputs period waveform at specific frequency
+- outputs a periodic waveform at a specific frequency
 	- parameters: amplitude, frequency, phase, waveform
 - multiple oscillators per voice
 - each voice plays a single note